 Ministry is also shared at The Dock in the Titanic Quarter where Revd Karen Spence of Sydenham Methodist is a part–time chaplain.
 View a video clip here.

-Methodist/Church of Ireland Covenant
+Text of the Methodist/Church of Ireland Covenant

 We acknowledge one another’s churches as belonging to the One, Holy, Catholic and Apostolic Church of Jesus Christ and as truly participating in the apostolic mission of the whole people of God.